xxdoc/libs/readme.txt

 gnu_whois - cmdline whois app, was going to convert to dll, but its fine
             as is, just capture output via pipe.
 93k

+filterList - simple listview with filter textbox for easy searching